JJStee/SurpriseKevin.github.io/README.md

 The project is has simple web animations created using HTML, CSS, and JavaScript.
 It features a cute little chicken with a blinking eyes, flapping wings, and moving feet.

 License
-This project is licensed under the Creative Commons Attribution-NoDerivs 3.0 Unported license.
+This project is licensed under the Creative Commons Zero v1.0 Universal license.
 This means that it can be viewed and shared freely, but cannot be modified without my permission.

 Enjoy!
 I hope you enjoy this little project and have a wonderful birthday!